 Beretta Primary School

-The school was started in January, 1985 with 313 pupils and three educators including the principal, Leanette Sithole.
-The school is situated in a deep poverty area.
-Most parents are not working and if they work, earn about R700 per month (about $100 U.S.) with many children to take care of.
-The community has an extremely high rate of HIV/AIDS (estimated at least 1 in 3) so consequently, there are many orphaned children, approximately 300 of the 900 learners.
-There are also about 26 children in the school who have tested HIV+; there are quite a few more who have not tested, but are believed to be HIV+.
+Situated in an extremely impoverished area, the school was started in January 1985 with 313 pupils under a tree and with three educators, including Leanette.
+Most parents are unemployed or underemployed, earning about R1000 per month (about $90 U.S.), and have many children to care for.
+The community has an extremely high rate of HIV/AIDS (estimated at least one in three); so consequently there are many orphaned children, approximately 300 of the 900 students.